Zhang Gongduo: Service under Meng Chang

 In 934 (by which time Li Siyuan's son Li Conghou was Later Tang's emperor), Meng Zhixiang declared himself the emperor of a new state of Later Shu.
 He became deathly ill not soon after, however, and he, after entrusting his young son Meng Renzan (soon renamed Meng Chang) to Zhang Gongduo and a few other high-level officials and generals — the chancellor Zhao Jiliang and the generals Li Renhan, Zhao Tingyin, Wang Chuhui, and Hou Hongshi (侯弘實) — died.
 Meng Chang succeeded him as emperor.
 Meng Chang conferred on Zhang the honorary title of acting Taiwei (太尉).

 In the aftermaths of Meng Chang's succession, Li Renhan became very arrogant and insisted on being put in command of the imperial guards.
 Meng Chang initially agreed.
 However, Zhang, as well as Meng Chang's close associates Han Jixun (韓繼勳), Han Baozhen (韓保貞), and An Siqian (安思遷), all secretly accused Li of plotting treason.
 Meng Chang thereafter had Han Jixun consult Zhao Jiliang and Zhao Tingyin and, apparently after receiving their blessing, arrested and killed Li.
 Not long after, he received the title of military governor of Baoning Circuit (保寧, headquartered in modern Nanchong, Sichuan), as well the chancellor designation Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事).
 (Whether his chancellor designation was fully functional or honorary at this point is unclear, as Tang had a tradition of bestowing chancellor designations on military governors as honorary titles, although it must have subsequently become functional, even if not at this point, based on subsequent events.)
 It was said that he governed with integrity and sternness, and the people benefitted from his governance.

-In 941, as part of Meng Chang's reforms to end the practice of having high-level officials and generals hold office at the imperial government at the capital Chengdu but continuing to serve also as military governors – as the end result was that they were not attentive to their circuits, and their staff members would effectively rule the circuit and mismanage them – several high-level officials/generals who were doing so, including Zhang, were given some additional honors but stripped of their military governorships.
+In 941, as part of Meng Chang's reforms to end the practice of having high-level officials and generals hold office at the imperial government at the capital Chengdu but continuing to serve also as military governors – as the result was that they were not attentive to their circuits, and their staff members would effectively rule the circuit and mismanage them – several high-level officials/generals who were doing so, including Zhang, were given some additional honors but stripped of their military governorships.
 (For reasons unclear, in 944, Meng reversed his reform and again had high-level officials/generals assume military governorships, although it was not stated whether Zhang received the military governorship of Baoning, or any other circuit, at that time.)

 Zhang died in 945.
 When Meng mourned him, Meng commented, "Only Lord Zhang was capable of being stern but not cruel, and being honest but not restrictive."